-Check the links for an internal temperature of 165 F and place them on a plate lined with a paper towel to drain.
+Check the links for an internal temperature of 145 F and place them on a plate lined with a paper towel to drain.
 Serve immediately.

 If you have a charcoal grill, the amount of charcoal you need varies with the size, but about 50 to 60 pieces of lump charcoal spread evenly in the charcoal tray should do it for an average-sized model.

 Lay the boudin links on the grill, spacing each at least 1 inch from the next.

 Thaw boudin on a plate lined with paper towels in the refrigerator for 24 hours.
 Or, for a faster method, thaw your meat in cool water, as described by the USDA Food Safety and Inspection Service.

 You can cook boudin from a frozen state, too.
-Just add 15 minutes to the baking time and 10 minutes to the poaching time, and always check for an internal temperature of 165 F. Don't cook frozen boudin on a grill because one side thaws and cooks faster than the other even if you turn it regularly.
+Just add 15 minutes to the baking time and 10 minutes to the poaching time, and always check for an internal temperature of 145 F. Don't cook frozen boudin on a grill because one side thaws and cooks faster than the other even if you turn it regularly.